Ryan M. Powers

 Published Articles

-1. Judicialization and Public Support for Compliance with International Commitments” (with Harlan Cohen).
-Forthcoming in International Studies Quarterly.
+3. Judicialization and Public Support for Compliance with International Commitments” (with Harlan Cohen).
+Published online ahead of print in International Studies Quarterly.

-9. Epistemic Communities and Public Support for the Paris Agreement on Climate Change” 2021.
-Political Research Quarterly, 74(4): pp. 866–881 (with Dan Maliniak and Eric Parajon).
+11. Epistemic Communities and Public Support for the Paris Agreement on Climate Change” 2021.
+Political Research Quarterly, 74(4): 866–881 (with Dan Maliniak and Eric Parajon).

 Edited Volume